Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

 Naturalised vs current without abstraction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 These scenarios compare the results of the long_current, long_nat, and no_pump scenarios.
-On the example figure below the naturalised scenario (long_nat) has a significantly lower mean water level than the no_pump scenario.
-This means is likely because there is significant irrigation on the high terrace, which is not represented in the naturalised scenario.
+In the example figure below the naturalised scenario (long_nat) has a significantly lower mean water level than the no_pump scenario.
+This is likely because there is significant irrigation on the high terrace, which is not represented in the naturalised scenario.
 The long_current scenario has a mean water level between the long_nat and no_pump scenarios, which shows that while the current level of abstraction has a significant impact on the water levels, it does not reduce the water levels below the naturalised state.
-This is consistant with our understanding of the area as the irrigation on the high terrace is primarily supplied by abstraction from the Hawea River, thus development in this area has shown a net increase in groundwater levels.
+This is consistent with our understanding of the area as the irrigation on the High Terrace is primarily supplied by abstraction from the Hawea River, thus development in this area has shown a net increase in groundwater levels.
 The full set of results are available at `Scenarios/model_info_scen_results/0_results/nat_long_nopump <../Scenarios/model_info_scen_results/0_results/nat_long_nopump>`_.